Skip to main content

 Digital ID systems aim to make this a reality, reducing delays, and replacing outdated paperwork.

-Many countries already rely on digital ID systems to give citizens fast, safe, and fair access to a growing range of services, though implementation varies by region and context.
+Many countries now rely on digital ID systems to give people faster access to services, though design, privacy rules, and adoption vary widely.

 "When we talk about national digital ID systems, we're really talking about giving people the keys to access critical services securely, no matter where they are."